 - How to create, move, delete, and edit pages

 This article describes how to create, move, delete, or edit a page.
-In all these instances, it's a good idea to check our guidelines for What we write to confirm if any of these actions should be taken and discuss it with the MDN Web Docs team before proceeding.
+In all these instances, it's a good idea to check our guidelines for What we write to confirm if any of these actions should be taken and discuss it with the MDN Web Docs team on the MDN Web Docs chat rooms before proceeding.

 - How to document a CSS property